-Your nursing school is making you take the HESI (mid-curricular) or ATI exams and you have to score a certain score on it in order to stay in the program.
+Most nursing schools make students take the HESI (mid-curricular) or ATI exam.
+You have to score a certain score on it in order to stay in the program.
 The test covers everything you have learned up to that point….so your whole nursing career is pretty much riding on the dreadful test.
-Does this situation sound like your because it was mine?

 Best Study Guide for HESI, ATI, and NCLEX Exam

 This book is awesome!
-It contains a wonderful CD that contain over 2,500 question on it in many sujects.
-However, my HESI test only tested us on OB, Mental Health, Peds, Fundamentals of Nursing, Dosage & Calculation, and Pharm.
+It contains a wonderful CD that contain over 2,500 question on it in many subjects.
+However, my HESI test only tested us on OB, Mental Health, Pediatrics, Fundamentals of Nursing, Dosage and Calculation, and Pharmacology.
 The CD lets you pick what area you want to test on.
 If you get an answer wrong it gives you the rational for it.
-Also this book breaks down everything to a dummies level, like mine.
+Also this book breaks down everything to a dummies level.
 I also used this book to help me prepare for my lecture exams.

 Where to Buy HESI, ATI, and NCLEX Study Guide

-So where can you buy it: I bought mine on Amazon.com.
-I paid only like $45.00 for it and you know that is a bargin considering the costs of our nursing books.
-I think my Medical Surgical book was like $110 (crazy I know).
+So where can you buy it?
+I bought mine on Amazon.com (disclaimer: I’m also an affiliate for Amazon, but I genuinely recommend this book).
+I paid only like $45.00 for it, and you know that is a bargain considering the costs of our nursing books.
+I think my Medical Surgical book was like $110 (crazy, I know).

-My tips to you: Study hard months before the test, the week before don’t cram and take it easy, get lots of sleep the night before, eat a good breakfast, get the book above, and say a prayer.
+My tips to you: Study hard months before the test.
+Don’t take it easy the week before, hoping to cram at the last minute.
+Get lots of sleep the night before, eat a good breakfast, get the book above, and say a prayer.
 This always helps me!
-If you have any certain questions about it ask me.
+If you have any certain questions about it, ask me.
 I am more than willing to help another nursing student in need.
-Until next time……..